Syed Abdullah Tariq: Accolades and criticisms

-Tariq was conferred with the Ramkinkar Award in 1992 by Ramayanam Trust Ayodhya.
+Allama Syed Abdullha Tariq was conferred with the Ramkinkar Award in 1992 by Ramayanam Trust Ayodhya.
 In 2020, The Delhi Minorities Commission announced an award for him, for his contributions toward promoting communal harmony.

 In 2012, Islamic scholar Syed Shahid Ali Rizvi demanded that Tariq be arrested for belittling the Quran.
 Tariq dismissed the allegations by clarifying his stance and faith in the Quran.